Women's Nations League state of play

 Article body

-The league stage of the first UEFA Women's Nations League is coming to a conclusion, with the last games scheduled for 5 December and most teams still facing two fixtures.
+The league stage of the first UEFA Women's Nations League is coming to a conclusion on Tuesday.

 League A